fer-nando65/WinterHold-microservice/README.md

 <h2>📜 License</h2>

-This project is licensed under the MIT License.
+This project is created for learning purposes and is open-source.
+You are free to use it as needed.

 <h2>Enjoy using WinterHold – Your ultimate Library Management System! 📚❄️</h2>